TristanB22/SokoloffGrant/README.md

 Tristan B

 For privacy reasons, I do not have the class recordings publicly accessible.
-With that being said, you students all have my email so please feel free to reach out if you would like them.
+With that being said, all students have my email so please feel free to reach out if you would like them.

 Information about class operations can be found in /Projects/\_Overview ([link here](https://github.com/TristanB22/SokoloffGrant/tree/main/Projects/_Overview)).
 There, the day-by-day class descriptions can be found.